IvanovicM/spectral-estimation/README.md

 # Spectral Estimation
 Various algorithms for spectral estimation.
 Based on the book "Modern Spectral Estimation - Theory &amp; Application", Steven M. Kay.

-Methods implemented as part of this project:
+Methods implemented as a part of this project:

 1. Classical Methods
     * Periodogram